I keep hearing about the 'RBCT'. What is it?

-The Randomised Badger Culling Trial, or RBCT, is a large-scale field trial that was set up to quantify the impact of culling badgers on incidence of TB in cattle, and to determine the effectiveness of strategies to reduce the risk of a TB cattle herd breakdown.
+The Randomised Badger Culling Trial, or RBCT, was a large-scale field trial that was set up to quantify the impact of culling badgers on incidence of TB in cattle, and to determine the effectiveness of strategies to reduce the risk of a TB cattle herd breakdown.

 The RBCT represents nearly ten years of work (1998-2007) and nearly £50 million of taxpayers' money.
 It was started after the Krebs Review on Bovine TB in Cattle and Badgers which reported in 1997.
 It concluded that despite there being 'compelling' evidence that badgers were involved in transmitting infection to cattle, the development of a control policy was made difficult because the effectiveness of badger culling could not be quantified with the data available.